Bazin (bread)

 Bazin is typically served with a tomato sauce, eggs, potatoes and mutton.
 This preparation method involves shaping the dough into the shape of a pyramid or dome, after which it may be served with a tomato-based soup or meat-and-potato stew poured atop or around it and garnished with hard-boiled eggs.
 A raw egg may also be placed in the hot soup.
-Aseeda is a dish prepared using bazin, honey, date syrup and butter or oil.
 Bazin may also be accompanied with a cooked pumpkin and tomato sauce mixture.

 When consumed, bazin may be "crumpled and eaten with the fingers."
 It is typically eaten using the right hand, and may be consumed communally.
 Bazin has been described as a traditional dish and as a national dish of Libya.

 Sauce

 Bazin sauce may be prepared by frying mutton (preferably shoulder or leg) with chopped onions, turmeric, salt, chilli powder, helba (fenugreek), sweet paprika, black pepper and tomato paste.
 Broad beans, lentils and potatoes may also be added.
 The sauce, eggs, potatoes and meat are arranged around the dough dome.
 The dish is typically served with lemon and fresh or pickled (imsaiyar) chillies.